Can Fractional Time Operators Reproduce Gravitational-Wave Memory? A No-Go Result: Main Results

-and we observe along the \(\hat{\boldsymbol z}\) axis at a distance \(r=0.0065~\mathrm{pc}\).
+and we observe along the $\hat{\boldsymbol z}$ axis at a distance $r=0.0065 \,\mathrm{pc}$.

-\textbf{Observations.} As shown in Figs.~\ref{fig:RHS_case1}–\ref{fig:RHS_case3}, the apparent memory, measured by the late–time offset of $h_{11}^{\mathrm{TT}}$, increases slightly as the binary orbital frequency $f_0$ increases and as the fractional order $\alpha$ decreases.
-This trend is visible by comparing different simulations: for example, in Fig.~\ref{fig:RHS_case1}, the offset is larger in (a) ($\alpha=0.8$) than in (b) ($\alpha=0.9$), and the same behavior persists at higher frequencies in Figs.~\ref{fig:RHS_case2} and \ref{fig:RHS_case3}.
-These results suggest that the contribution of the fractional operator depends sensitively on both $\alpha$ and the source frequency.
-Nevertheless, in all numerical simulations the waveform incrementally decays toward zero as $t \to \infty$, indicating that fractionalizing the quadrupole moment cannot produce a permanent displacement in the detectors.
-Thus, it still fails to capture the true nonlinear memory predicted by GR, which requires a permanent asymptotic offset related to the radiated energy flux from GWs.
+As shown in Figs.\,\ref{fig:RHS_case1}–\ref{fig:RHS_case3}, the apparent memory, measured by the late–time offset of $h_{11}^{\mathrm{TT}}$, increases slightly as the binary orbital frequency $f_0$ increases and as the fractional order $\alpha$ decreases.
+This trend is visible by comparing different simulations: for example, in Fig.\,\ref{fig:RHS_case1}, the offset is larger in (a) ($\alpha=0.8$) than in (b) ($\alpha=0.9$), and the same behavior persists at higher frequencies in Figs.\,\ref{fig:RHS_case2} and \ref{fig:RHS_case3}.
+These results suggest that the contribution of the fractional operator depends both on $\alpha$ and the source frequency.
+Nevertheless, in all numerical simulations, the waveform decays incrementally to zero as $t \to \infty$, indicating that the fractionalization of the quadrupole moment cannot produce a permanent displacement in the detectors.
+Thus, it still fails to capture the nonlinear memory predicted by GR, which requires a permanent asymptotic offset related to the radiated energy flux from GWs.